-The Station Resource Group is an alliance of public media organizations that operate leading public radio stations across America.
+The Station Resource Group is an alliance of public media organizations that operate leading public radio stations and related services across America.

 SRG members serve their communities with a growing array of programming and services – on-air, across the evolving platforms of the networked digital age, and by direct engagement with individuals and organizations.